fpgasystems/fpga-network-stack/README.md

 ## Compiling (all) HLS modules and install them to your IP repository

-0. Otionally specify the location of your IP repository:
+0. Optionally specify the location of your IP repository:
 ```
 export $IPREPO_DIR=/home/myname/iprepo
 ```